Frank Merrill Caldwell

 Frank Merrill Caldwell (November 8, 1866 – March 8, 1937) was a career United States Army officer who served as a brigadier general during World War I and earlier served as a lieutenant colonel in the Spanish–American War.

 Early life and family

 Caldwell was born November 8, 1866, in Rochester, New York.
-He graduated from the United States Military Academy in 1890, and was commissioned in the Third Cavalry.
+He graduated 31st in a class of 54 from the United States Military Academy in 1890, and was commissioned in the Third Cavalry.
 His classmates at the USMA included Colden Ruggles, Fred W. Sladen, William J. Snow, Clint C. Hearn, Daniel W. Ketcham, Edgar Jadwin, Francis Marshall, Harry H. Bandholtz, Henry D. Todd Jr., William C. Davis, George G. Gatley, William S. McNair and Herbert Deakyne.
 All of these men would, like Merrill himself, attain the rank of general officer.
 He married Mary Hay on June 6, 1894.
 Mary was the only daughter of prominent Oshkosh banker Samuel M. Hay.
 Caldwell and his wife were the parents of three daughters, including the actress Mary Hay.